-Safeguarding runs through everything we do within the
+Safeguarding runs through everything we do within the organisation.

-organisation.
 Our approach is to ensure that all our staff and volunteers have awareness and training at the right level for their role with us.
-This means that all our staff and volunteers, including our emergency response volunteers, undertake a safeguarding awareness training session that covers both safeguarding risk.
+This means that all our staff and volunteers, including our emergency response volunteers, undertake a safeguarding awareness training session that covers both safeguarding children and safeguarding adults at risk.

-Our Social Prescribing teams receive further detailed training as part of their induction and ongoing Continuing Professional Development.
+Our Social Prescribing teams receive further detailed training as Continuing Professional Development.